SS Snefjeld

-The SS Snefjeld was a steam merchant ship that saw service through two world wars, at first under the Dutch flag, followed by the Norwegian.
+SS Snefjeld was a steam merchant ship active from 1909 to 1940, serving in both world wars.
+The ship served first under Dutch flag, followed by the Norwegian.
+Snefjeld also sailed under two other names - the Maasstad and the Ottoland - before being finally named the SS Snelfjeld.
+During her time, she has sailed in numerous Allied convoys, crossing the Atlantic Ocean several times.

+The vessel was involved in a brief conflict during World War II, when it rescued several sailors from the sunken SS Thalia.
+The Thalia was sunken after being attacked by a U-boat.
+However, after rescuing the sailors, the ship itself was hit by a torpedo, forcing her crew to abandon ship.
+There were no casualties.

 Construction and early years

 Snefjeld was completed in May 1901 at the yards of NV Scheepswerf Voorheen Jan Smit Czn, Alblasserdam.
 She initially entered service with NV Stoomvaart Mij Maasstad (Driebeek & Sons), Rotterdam in 1901 as the Maasstad.
 She served with them for eight years, being transferred to Stoomvaart Mij Nederlandsche Lloyd, Rotterdam in 1909, when she was renamed Ottoland.
 She was sold in 1915 to the Norwegian firm of Harald Grieg Martens, Bergen and was renamed Snefjeld.

 Wartime career

 She sailed in a number of allied convoys after the outbreak of the Second World War, her first being as part of the UK to Norway convoy ON 14 in February 1940.
 She returned in March with a cargo of pulp.
-She also made several transatlantic crossings, including with the Halifax to UK convoy HX 61, where she transported a cargo of pit props.
+She also made several transatlantic crossings, including with the Halifax, Nova Scotia to UK convoy HX 61, where she transported a cargo of pit props.
 She appears to have returned to North America in September with convoy OB 207.